wenbo-li-ee/wenbo-li-ee.github.io/_posts/2023-04-11-IELTS-Speaking.md

 **How easy it is to follow**
 **And explain why you enjoy having this routine in your daily life.**

 One routine that I have in my life that I truly enjoy is my morning exercise routine.
-Every morning, I wake up at 6am and spend about 30-45 minutes doing a variety of exercises, such as yoga, cardio, and weightlifting.
+Every morning, I wake up at 6am and spend about 30-45 minutes doing **a variety of exercises**, such as yoga, cardio, and weightlifting.

-I started this routine about two years ago when I realized that I needed to prioritize my health and fitness.
-I have always been active and enjoyed physical activity, but I found that I was neglecting my fitness in favor of other activities.
-I decided to make exercise a priority in my life and started following this routine as a way to ensure that I was getting daily exercise.
+I started this routine about two years ago when I realized that I needed to **prioritize my health and fitness**.
+I have always been active and enjoyed physical activity, but I found that I was **neglecting my fitness** in favor of other activities.
+I decided to **make exercise a priority** in my life and started following this routine as a way to ensure that I was getting daily exercise.

-At first, it was challenging to follow this routine because I was not used to waking up early and exercising before starting my day.
-However, as I continued to follow the routine, I found that it became easier and more enjoyable.
+**At first**, it was challenging to **follow this routine** because I was not **used to waking** up early and exercising before starting my day.
+However, as I continued to follow the routine, I found that it became **easier and more enjoyable**.
 Now, it has become a natural part of my daily routine, and I look forward to it each morning.

 I enjoy having this routine in my daily life for several reasons.
-Firstly, it helps me to feel energized and ready to tackle the day ahead.
-I find that exercising in the morning helps me to clear my mind and feel more focused, which is essential for me as I have a demanding job.
+Firstly, it helps me to feel energized and **ready to tackle the day ahead**.
+I find that exercising in the morning helps me to **clear my mind and feel more focused**, which is essential for me as I have a demanding job.

-Secondly, I enjoy the feeling of accomplishment that comes with completing my morning exercise routine.
-Starting the day off with a sense of achievement gives me a positive mindset and sets me up for success in other areas of my life.
+Secondly, I enjoy the feeling of accomplishment that comes with completing my morning exercise routine. **Starting the day off with a sense of achievement** gives me a positive mindset and sets me up for success in other areas of my life.

 Finally, I appreciate the physical and mental benefits that come with regular exercise.
 I have noticed that since I started following this routine, I feel stronger and healthier, and I am better able to manage stress.

-In conclusion, my morning exercise routine is a routine that I enjoy in my daily life because it helps me to feel energized, accomplished, and healthier.
+In conclusion, my morning exercise routine is a routine that I enjoy in my daily life because it helps me to feel **energized, accomplished, and healthier**.
 Although it was challenging to start and maintain at first, it has become a natural part of my daily routine that I look forward to each morning.

 ---